-~ This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time with minimal disruption or disadvantage.
-This information may always due to Training Deckage and NSW Education Standards Authority ( NESA) undetee.
-Notification of variations will be made in due time with minimal disruption or
+This information may change due to the Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal impact.

-Course: Sport Coaching 2 or 4 Preliminary and/or HSC units in total Board Endorsed Course (240 hour) Does not contribute towards the Australian Tertiary Admission Rank (ATAR)
+Course: Sport Coaching HSC credit - 4 units Board Endorsed Course (240 hour) There is no Australian Tertiary Admission Rank (ATAR) for this (2 units x 2 years or 4 units x 1 year) course

-By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
-To receive this VET qualification, you must meet the assessment requirements of SIS30521 Certificate III in Sport Coaching https://training.gov.au/Training/Details/SIS30521.
-You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
-To gain this full qualification, you must achieve 10 units of competency.
+By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this qualification, you must meet the assessment requirements of SIS30521 Certificate III in Sport Coaching https://training.gov.au/training/details/sis30521.
+You will be expected to complete all requirements of the Registered Training Organisation and NESA.
+To gain the full qualification you must achieve 10 units of competency.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.